npgsql/doc/conceptual/EFCore.PG/misc/other.md

 ## Execution Strategy

-Since 2.0.0, the Npgsql EF Core provider provides a retrying execution strategy, which will attempt to detect most transient PostgreSQL/network errors and will automatically retry your operation.
+The Npgsql EF Core provider provides a retrying execution strategy, which will attempt to detect most transient PostgreSQL/network errors and will automatically retry your operation.
 To enable, place the following code in your context's `OnModelConfiguring`:

 ```c#
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)